Jordan Fisher Reportedly Has Mixed Feelings About Tyra Banks As New Host Of ‘DWTS,’ Calls Casting ‘Odd’

 “I’m curious… the tonal quality of the show is so family-oriented, and I think that Tom [Bergeron] and Erin [Andrews] has played a large part in cultivating that feeling for fans at home.
 So their absence, I think, is… I mean, it’s evident based on social media and all that stuff how people feel in terms of their absence from the show,” he continued regarding fan disappointment regarding the change.

 Tom and Erin were let go from their jobs as hosts of the long-running competition series on July 13.
-Tom had hosted since DWTS’ 2005 debut.
+Tom had hosted since the 2005 debut of DWTS.
 Erin came on board in Season 18.
-Less than 24 hours later, Tyra was announced as Dancing With the Stars‘ first solo host and also as its executive producer.
+Less than 24 hours later, Tyra was announced as the first solo host and the executive producer of Dancing with the Stars.

 Fans reacted swiftly to the news of their firing.
 Many took to social media to express their frustration at the actions of the producers and network while others felt that Tyra should be given a fair chance to prove herself.
 Others cited the many problems over the past several seasons, including voting issues, that they hope will be resolved under Tyra’s helm.

 Jordan has a long history with the ABC production.
-Along with his mirrorball win and performances as a part of the DWTS live tour, he also hosted Dancing With the Stars: Juniors in 2018.
+Along with his mirrorball win and performances as a part of the DWTS live tour, he also hosted Dancing with the Stars: Juniors in 2018.
 The junior version centered around younger celebrities who performed with junior ballroom pros and were mentored by adult professional dancers.

-The actor appeared to forge a tight bond with his castmates after appearing on Season 25.
+The actor appeared to forge a tight bond with his castmates after appearing on the series.
 He and Lindsay were fan-favorites from the start.
-Their youthful energy and love for dance shone through each of their performances.
+Their youthful energy and love for dance shined during each of their performances.
 This helped score Lindsay and Jordan a mirrorball win and established a long friendship that reportedly continues to this day.
-The couple triumphed over violinist Lindsey Stirling, who placed second and actor Frankie Muniz, who placed third.
+The couple triumphed over violinist Lindsey Stirling, who placed second, and actor Frankie Muniz, who placed third.